 Output 4.1 More local governance structures are empowered and accountable. # of basic common rules adopted at local and regional governance structures' levels. # of decisions taken at local and regional (governorate) levels relating to well-being of the population. # of coordination meetings held between local councils and regional councils.
 TBD-2014 (Tamkeen reports) Not consistent in war situation - improvement is the target Project reports Opposition held areas don't shrink further.
 Output 4.2 Staff at local governance at administrative and technical levels (including health, education and agriculture) is trained and delivers services to communities and dispose of tools to develop, implement and monitor evidence-based policies, strategies, plans and resilience programmes. # of trainings at local, regional and technical directorates' levels with level of participation.
 Improved feedback from civil society on quality of services provided by local governance structures.
 TBD-2014 (Tamkeen reports) Not consistent in war situation - improvement is the target.
 Population surveys.
 Projects reports.
 Opposition held areas don't shrink further.
-Output 5.1 City and neighbourhood profiles and plans for resilience packages are produced for the targeted cities. # of city and neighbourhood profiles completed with their regular update. # of plans for resilience 20 in 2015 75 Profiles.
-Project reports. of plans for resilience packages of intervention.
-0 At least 5
+Output 5.1 City and neighbourhood profiles and plans for resilience packages are produced for the targeted cities. # of city and neighbourhood profiles completed with their regular update. # of plans for resilience packages of intervention.
+20 in 2015 0 75 At least 5 Profiles.
+Project reports.